paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 A prior section 304 of act July 26, 1947, ch.
 343, title III, 61 Stat.
 508, was classified to section 171k of former Title 5, Executive Departments and Government Officers and Employees, prior to repeal by Pub.
 L. 89–554, § 8(a), Sept.
 6, 1966, 80 Stat.
 632.

 #### Amendments
+2024—Subsec. (a)(1)(A).
+Pub.
+L. 118–159, § 6615(d)(1), substituted “paragraph (2)(A)” for “paragraph (2)(A)(i)”.

+Subsec. (a)(1)(B).
+Pub.
+L. 118–159, § 6615(d)(2), substituted “paragraph (2)(A)” for “paragraph (2)(A)(ii)”.

+Subsec. (a)(2)(A).
+Pub.
+L. 118–159, § 6615(a)(1), amended subpar.
+(A) generally.
+Prior to amendment, subpar.
+(A) related to authority to grant a temporary waiver of requirements for certain employment activities by former intelligence officers and employees.

+Subsec. (a)(2)(B).
+Pub.
+L. 118–159, § 6615(a)(2), substituted “applicable head of the intelligence community element” for “Director”.

+Subsec. (a)(2)(C).
+Pub.
+L. 118–159, § 6615(a)(3), substituted “applicable head of the intelligence community element” for “Director” in two places.

+Subsec. (a)(2)(E).
+Pub.
+L. 118–159, § 6615(a)(4), amended subpar.
+(E) generally.
+Prior to amendment, subpar.
+(E) related to notification to congressional intelligence committees of issuance of a waiver or a revocation of a waiver.

+Subsec. (d)(4).
+Pub.
+L. 118–159, § 6615(b), added par.
+(4).

+Subsec. (g)(2).
+Pub.
+L. 118–159, § 6615(c), substituted “to the government of a foreign country or any company, entity, or other person whose activities are directly or indirectly supervised, directed, controlled, financed, or subsidized, in whole or in major part, by any government of a foreign country if such employment, representation, or provision of advice or services relates to national security, intelligence, the military, or internal security” for “relating to national security, intelligence, the military, or internal security to, the government of a foreign country or any company, entity, or other person whose activities are directly or indirectly supervised, directed, controlled, financed, or subsidized, in whole or in major part, by any government of a foreign country”.

 2023—Subsec. (d)(1).
 Pub.
 L. 118–31, § 7304(1), which directed insertion of “the restrictions under subsection (a) and” before “the report requirements”, was executed by making the insertion before “the reporting requirements” to reflect the probable intent of Congress.

 Subsec. (d)(2).
 Pub.
 L. 118–31, § 7304(2), substituted “occupies” for “ceases to occupy”.